All Products

 1. Go to ECS Insight.

-2. Select the Security tab.
-Click Use of Non-root Users for Logons to Linux ECS Instances to view the Linux instances that use the root account for logon.
+2. Select the Security tab and click Use of Non-root Users for Logons to Linux ECS Instances to view instances using root logon.

-Block: Prevent the use of the root account for operations such as creating instances
+Block: prevent root account operations such as instance creation

-You can use a Resource Access Management (RAM) policy to block the use of the root account for operations such as creating new Linux instances.
-You can set the policy at the organization or account level.
+Use a RAM policy to block root account operations such as creating Linux instances.
+Apply the policy at the organization or account level.

 1. Log on to the Resource Directory console with your Alibaba Cloud account.
-In the navigation pane on the left, click Control Policies.
+In the navigation pane, click Control Policies.
 Create a custom policy and paste the following JSON content.

-This policy denies the use of the root identity for operations such as creating instances, attaching system disks, and replacing system disks.
+This policy denies root identity operations such as creating instances, attaching system disks, and replacing system disks.

 {